txcsmad/s16-web/README.md

 6. Getting Started With Go (Go)
 7.
 8. Will it rain today (Go)
-9. Web privacy and email encyrption with GPG
+9. Web privacy and email encryption with GPG
 10. Concurrency (Go)

 ## Instructors